jdarais/cobble/README.md

 - __Easy to Install__: Download is a single executable binary
 - __Easy to Use__: Tasks are defined in Lua using a simple interface

-Note that Cobble is not a build, environment isolation, or package management tool itself, nor does it prescribe any of these.
-The examples directory provides some examples of what a workspace could look like using some popular tool configurations.

 ## Why Cobble?

 The world of software project and repository management seems to be stratified between two extremes.
 On one extreme, you may find yourself with a sea of small, single-project repositories based on the favored package management and build stack for that language, such as cargo, npm, yarn, poetry, go, etc.  On the other extreme, you may have a monorepo, with all projects combined into one repository, managed by a complex and restrictive monorepo tool such as bazel, pants, or nx.
 Often, the ideal lies somewhere in the middle: clusters of projects grouped into repositories based on which projects make sense to "release" together.
 The problem, however, is that this paradigm is not well supported by either the single-repository-focused tools or the heavyweight monorepo tools; or if it is supported, it is only for a narrow set of language platforms.
 What I've found to be lacking in our current software development ecosystem is a simple, lightweight, general-purpose build automation tool that has a low barrier to entry and can orchestrate tasks across projects within a repository.
 Cobble aims to be a tool that fills that gap.